 This option is enabled by default with cloud services that allows retrieving a delta changes list - Google Drive, OneDrive and Dropbox.
 However, if you experience any problems with the use of delta API (e.g. SyncBack takes longer time to retrieve delta changes, the profile run appears to be hung in scan phase) then please tick the option ‘Do not use the delta API’ under:

 Modify > Expert > Cloud > Advanced settings page.

-Please refer to SyncBackPro help file > Cloud settings page for additional details on Delta API.
+Please refer to the SyncBackPro help file Cloud settings page for additional details on Delta API.

 Transfer Acceleration is a feature implemented in Amazon S3 to accelerate the data transfer between a client application and an S3 bucket.
 It is mainly designed to maximize the speed when transferring large volumes of data (gigabytes to terabytes of data) over long distances (across countries or continents) and improves the upload/download performance.

 To use transfer acceleration option when transferring files using SyncBackPro:

 For more information about pricing and requirements for using transfer acceleration, refer to the Amazon S3 Transfer Acceleration document.

 Glacier is designed for archiving files, because of this restoring a file from Glacier is a time-consuming process - first, you send a request to Glacier for an object, wait for 3 to 5 hours for the object to become available and then download the file.
 Refer to our article Amazon Glacier for details on Glacier storage or retrieval process.

 However, Amazon enhanced the Glacier retrieval process by introducing two new retrieval options Expedited and Bulk (in addition to the standard retrieval process discussed above) to speed-up the data retrieval.

 Expedited: This option allows you to quickly retrieve your data within 1 to 5 minutes, but you need to pay a bit more to expedite the retrieval process.